 - The Magus has a bunch of contrary backstories in Marvel Comics, mainly so they can keep bringing him back after he dies.
 His character bio alludes to this tangled cluster of contradictory explanations, giving multiple possible explanations for his origins without actually committing to any of them.
-He might be from the future, a piece of Adam Warlock's soul, or a being that emerged as part of the Galactic War - all of these are references to ways he's manifested in the comics.
+He might be from the future, a piece of Adam Warlock's soul, or a being that emerged as part of the Galactic War - all of these are references to ways he's come back in the comics.

 - At the end of the original Infinity War comic, the Magus is imprisoned inside the Soul Stone itself.
 The fact that the game begins with him escaping the Soul Stone feels like a nod-and-a-wink to that event.